galenseilis/old_blog/_posts/2024-07-01-kedro-init-rye.md

 ---

 I recently [asked on the Kedro Slack channel](https://kedro-org.slack.com/archives/C03RKP2LW64/p1719762547621889) about what experience people have had with combining Kedro with package management tools in Python such as PDM, Poetry, Hatch or Rye. [`juanlu` gave a couple of options](https://kedro-org.slack.com/archives/C03RKP2LW64/p1719787364960379?thread_ts=1719762547.621889&cid=C03RKP2LW64).
 You can either initialize a Kedro project first and then add the package manager, or add the package manager first and use [`kedro-init`](https://github.com/astrojuanlu/kedro-init) to fill in a Kedro project.
 Which one is more appropriate will depend on what already exists in your project.
+Kedro should be compatible with PEP-compliant packages (see discussion [here](https://github.com/kedro-org/kedro/issues/3974)) and also Poetry.
+I'm not sure about Rye.

 `kedro-init` is in its infancy (e.g. still needing documentation), but I figured I would try it out with [Rye](https://rye.astral.sh/) since that is what I am currently using on my personal machine.